SahujMehta/CS560ProjectLaneLineDetection/README.md

 Here is documentation for another lane detection algorithm that was utilized: https://towardsdatascience.com/computer-vision-for-lane-finding-24ea77f25209

 4. **LiDAR based detection**
 The LiDAR approach is limited in scope.
 The first step is to get a point cloud from the sensor on the Car.
 Then the noise is filtered out using a spatial filter.
 The data is then projected onto an XY plane before being turned into a binary image.
-The hough transform is once again used to identify the lane lines in the image.
+The Hough transform is once again used to identify the lane lines in the image.
 With the basic lane lines detected, they are sent to the trajectory function to calculate a predicted trajectory based on the lines.
 The trajectory is then outputted as a steering angle to the MPC to control the steering of the car.

 This is some documentation for the LiDAR based approach: https://www.mathworks.com/help/lidar/ug/lane-detection-in-3d-lidar-point-cloud.html

 5. **Hybrid based detection**
-While initially it was intended to be a complex approach to the problem using machine learning to calculate lane lines based on the data to create a joint trajectory of a probablistic nature, due to the time constraints this was not implemented.
+While initially it was intended to be a complex approach to the problem using machine learning to calculate lane lines based on the data to create a joint trajectory of a probabilistic nature, due to the time constraints this was not implemented.
 In the spirit of the project, where the goal was simply to identify the good and bad aspects of each algorithm, a shift was made to create a hybrid algorithm that simply used both individual algorithms and then merged and smoothed the trajectories to get a heading.
-While it was intially intended to be a high complexity difficult algorithn, the new approach serves as a better indicator of the strengths and weaknesses of the approach as a whole and less of a look at one very specific hybrid approach.
+While it was initially intended to be a high complexity difficult algorithm, the new approach serves as a better indicator of the strengths and weaknesses of the approach as a whole and less of a look at one very specific hybrid approach.
-This is some documentation of the hybrid approach that was intially intended: http://rvsn.csail.mit.edu/Pubs/phd_ashuang_2010feb_laneestimation.pdf
+This is some documentation of the hybrid approach that was initially intended: http://rvsn.csail.mit.edu/Pubs/phd_ashuang_2010feb_laneestimation.pdf

 6. **Tests**
 Tests were simply done using MATLAB code profiler to identify the speeds of each process.
 Then trajectories were graphed over laid on a straight line since the vehicle didn't end up getting tested on curves.
-The deviation in the straightline testing was graphed along side the straight line trajectory to compare the approaches.
+The deviation in the straight-line testing was graphed along side the straight line trajectory to compare the approaches.
 Here is documentation for simulink testing in MATLAB: https://www.mathworks.com/help/sltest/test-execution.html Here is the documentation for the code profiler in MATLAB: https://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html

 Here is the image of the simulink model I made for this project.
-The user can select the detection mechanism using constant and change other parameters as neccessary.
+The user can select the detection mechanism using constant and change other parameters as necessary.
 ![MicrosoftTeams-image (1)](https://github.com/SahujMehta/CS560ProjectLaneLineDetection/assets/51139362/8014ff51-d42e-46bc-a166-7b9e984f9f42)